-- 3.18.
-The entire HELAA process is underpinned by the principles of sustainability and the location of a site is central to achieving sustainable development.
-The Council advocate sustainable development and will therefore utilise the most up to date settlement hierarchy as a way to inform where development could be best accommodated in terms of service provision and existing infrastructure as well as those locations which do not provide sufficiently for potential new development. - 3.19.
-Only sites located within or adjacent to the settlement boundary of serviced settlement and main urban areas will be considered as suitable for development.
-Sites where physical problems and/or significant constraints create a barrier between the edge of the settlement and the site will normally be found unsuitable unless clear and viable mitigation can be demonstrated during the HELAA process.
-Examples of such barriers include, but are not limited to: - Dual carriageway roads; - Functional Flood Zone 3b: - Significant environmental constraints as set out above: - Open areas of land, not being considered for development through the HELAA or deemed unsuitable through the HELAA; - · Railway embankments.
+- 4.21 The proximity criteria is applied at increasing distances and it proportionate based on the size of the settlements to ensure that the sites will be within a sustainable location and that the approach taken is justified. - 4.22 Sites where physical problems and/or significant constraints create a barrier between the edge of the settlement and the site will normally be found unsuitable unless clear and viable mitigation can be demonstrated during the HELAA process.
+Examples of such barriers include, but are not limited to: - Dual carriageway roads; - Functional Flood Zone 3b; - Significant environmental constraints as set out above; - Open areas of land, not being considered for development through the HELAA or deemed unsuitable through the HELAA; - Railway embankments.